arjanjohan/scaffold-sui-docs/docs/hooks/useScaffoldSubmitTransaction.md

 ## Notes
 - Uses `deployedModules.ts` to resolve module addresses
-- To interact with modules not deployed with Scaffold IOTA, use `useScaffoldSubmitTransaction` instead.
+- To interact with modules not deployed with Scaffold Sui, use `useScaffoldSubmitTransaction` instead.